Adolf Heusinger: Postwar

 Shortly thereafter, in June 1957, Heusinger was promoted to full general and named the first Inspector General of the Bundeswehr (Generalinspekteur der Bundeswehr), and he served in that capacity until March 1961.
 In April 1961, he was appointed Chairman of the NATO Military Committee in Washington, DC, where he served until 1964 when he retired.
-He was, according to news reports, wanted by the Soviet Union in the early 1960s for war crimes committed in the occupied Soviet territories.
-During the war he "bore responsibility for the systematic killings of civilians in Belarus as part of antipartisan operations".
+He was, according to news reports, wanted by the Soviet Union in the early 1960s for alleged war crimes committed in the occupied Soviet territories.
+The Soviet Union claimed that he "bore responsibility for the systematic killings of civilians in Belarus as part of antipartisan operations" during the war.
 The fact that he never faced prosecution was highlighted in Soviet publications such as Sovetskaia Belorussiia.

 Heusinger died in Cologne on 30 November 1982, aged 85.

 According to documents released by the German Federal Intelligence Service in 2014, Heusinger may have been part of the Schnez-Truppe, a secret army that veterans of the Wehrmacht and Waffen-SS sought to establish in the early 1950s in order to safeguard against a threat posed by East Germany.